 The main application screen shows the simulated world filled with particles, and any graphs that have been defined.
 The main window primarily consists of a two dimensional grid that represents a limitless two dimensional euclidean space.
 This is the space where all simulation animations take place.

 There are several key user interface elements on the screen that serve important functions for accessing different aspects of the application:

-Wrench Icon - click on this to access the editing and settings panel for your simulations.
+Hack Panel - click on this to access the editing and settings panel for your simulations.